tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

   - Code smells are patterns that suggest deeper problms like duplicate code, long methods, too many parameters.
 - What does it mean to have a sense of taste in programming?
 How can code taste?
+  - It's about appreciating elegant solutions and clean design
+  - Good code "tastes" clean and straightforward
 - Is there an analogue for every sense?
 - What other code senses can you think of?
 - How many senses do humans have?